googleapis/google-cloud-cpp/google/cloud/iap/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Cloud Identity-Aware Proxy API][cloud-service-docs], a service to Controls access to cloud applications running on Google Cloud Platform.
+This directory contains an idiomatic C++ client library for the [Cloud Identity-Aware Proxy API][cloud-service-docs], a service to control access to applications running on Google Cloud Platform.

 This library is **experimental**.
 Its APIs are subject to change without notice.